Huzaifg/Visulizations/README.md

 # Visulizations
-Repository of some data visuliations
+This repo consists of some of the vizulitaions that I have been making as part of my Python learning processes